-The Department of Human Services prepares undergraduates and graduate students for leadership and service roles in East Texas and the global community.
-The department is committed to incorporation of community-based, service-learning experiences within its educational programs to maximize the advancement of students personal and professional development.
+We prepare undergraduate and graduate students for leadership and service careers in assisting diverse populations within the U.S. and the global community.
+Our department is committed to the incorporation of community-based, service-learning experiences within its educational programs to maximize the advancement of students' personal and professional development.

 Spreading the word on literacy enrichment

 Dr. Lydia Richardson presented at the 63rd Texas Speech and Hearing Association convention in Fort Worth.
 Her presentation addressed the benefits of literacy enrichment for pre-K students.

 Dr. Wendy Killam, professor in counseling, was elected to serve as a member of the American Counseling Association Governing Council as the representative of the Association for Adult Development and Aging.